ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ### Prometheus and Alert Manager

-Navigating back to the cluster console, you can also launch:
+Navigating back to the {{site.data.keyword.openshiftshort}} console, you can also launch:

 * [**Prometheus**](https://prometheus.io/) - a monitoring system with an efficient time series database
 * [**Alertmanager**](https://prometheus.io/docs/alerting/alertmanager/) - an extension of Prometheus focused on managing alerts